Pecan Pie Upside Down Cake

 overhead shot of pecan pie upside down cake on white plate with a slice turned on its side and a slice on white plate beside.

-An upside down cake may sound like an odd thing, but trust me, it’s one of the most delicious desserts out there!
+An upside down cake is a fun twist on a traditional cake.
 The term, “upside down cake” comes from the cake being served…well, upside-down!

 It is typically made with citrus fruits that are placed on the bottom of the pan before the cake batter is added.
 Once baked, the cake is turned out of the pan and…what was once on the bottom is now on the top!